Resume-Projects/Web-Checkers/docs/DesignDoc.md

 -->

 The code testing strategy is to run a unit test for each class in the code.
 In each unit test, several functions were tested to ensure that they work.
 For example, the class `BoardView` would get `BoardViewTest`, and in `BoardViewTest`, a test was set on the iterator to make sure it did not return a null value.
 These values were selected so that the program does not return an incorrect value, and most of the targets were met.
 The exceptions were the Application and a few lines in CheckersGame.

+### Analysis of Code Metrics

+There were plenty of clear outliers in the metrics of our project, even after doing some refactoring.
+In terms of in terms of cognitive, essential cyclomatic, design, and cyclomatic complexity, the CheckersGame class, and the new MoveChecker class were the biggest outliers.
+When looking at the metrics for just the methods, these classes held most of the methods that were outliers.
+For the analysis of Javadoc coverage, there were no outliers since everything was consistently and correctly documented.
+For the lines of code analysis, there was a large variance between all the methods and classes.
+Because of this, nothing was marked as an outlier, even though some classes and methods had significantly more lines than others.
+The CheckersGame class once again had the most lines of code.
+When looking at the packaging metrics, the ui package had by far the least afferent coupling, and the model package had by far the least efferent coupling.